- Materials Included

 CCSS.ELA-LITERACY.RST.6-8.7 Integrate quantitative or technical information expressed in words in a text with a version of that information expressed visually (e.g., in a flowchart, diagram, model, graph, or table).

 Habits of Mind

 - Creating, Imagining, Innovating

 - Thinking and Communicating with Clarity and Precision

 - Technology Literacy

 Micah Johnson taught himself to use SketchUp in 2010 when he married his wife, Sharon.
 He and Sharon are designing their own environmentally friendly dream home, which they intend to build in the next few years.
-Micah earned a Bachelor and Master of Science in Mechanical Engineering, specializing in computational fluid dynamics.
+Micah earned a Bachelor and Masters of Science in Mechanical Engineering, specializing in computational fluid dynamics.
 Growing up in Eastern Oregon, he developed an appreciation for the outdoors and the many hobbies that keep him busy today: backpacking, rock climbing, rugby, and, of course, programming.
 When he’s not playing, Micah works on a company he started in 2014 developing an avalanche safety product for backcountry skiers.
 Micah also makes time to work at PCS as a curriculum writer and lab instructor, where his inner super geek has found a second home.

 Questions about the CAD Camp?
 Want to request a proposal for a purchase order?